centaurus22/ruhrpottmetaller-editor/README.md

 * Edit the names of bands, cities, venues.
 * Export concerts and festivals in human readable form.
 * Mark bands whose concerts should not be exported.
-## Requirements
+## Technology
 The software does not have any special needs.
-A reasonably current version of PHP, the web server and MySQL or MariaDB should do the job.
+A reasonably version of PHP, the web server and MySQL or MariaDB should do the job.
 It is best to try it out.

-### Definitely working configuration
+These version are known to work:
 * PHP 7.4
 * Apache 2.5
 * MariaDB 10.4 or MySQL 8.0

-or newer.
-## Installation hints
+## Installation
 To install the software the following steps are necessary:
 * Install and configure PHP, the Webserver and MariaDB or MySQL.
 * Download the project by cloning it or fetching one of this files: